dhicks/chlorpyrifos/paper.md

 The study area for this project is California's Central Valley.
 California is a major US agricultural producer, producing over 13% of US agricultural value [@CaliforniaDepartmentofFoodandAgricultureCaliforniaAgriculturalStatistics2017 2].
 And the Central Valley is the largest center of California's agricultural production, containing 7 of the state's 10 most agriculturally productive counties [@CaliforniaDepartmentofFoodandAgricultureCaliforniaAgriculturalStatistics2017 5].
 Consequently, the Central Valley is also a major user of pesticides, including chlorpyrifos.
 Demographically, the Central Valley is home to substantial populations of both Hispanic and non-Hispanic White residents, which raises the possibility of inequitable distributions of pesticide exposure, i.e., distributive environmental injustice.
 In addition, California's Department of Pesticide Regulation (DPR) makes available public, detailed, geocoded data on pesticide use in the state.
 Combined with public data from the US Census, this makes it straightforward to retrieve data for a pesticide-related dEJ study.

 The Central Valley can be defined in a number of different ways.
-Since the units of analysis for this project are tracts and places designated by the US Census, a county-based definition was judged to be most appropriate.
+Since the units of analysis for this study are tracts and places designated by the US Census, a county-based definition was judged to be most appropriate.
 Sacramento County was excluded because, unlike the rest of the region, most of its area is urban.
 17 other counties were used to define the Central Valley; see table \ref{tab.counties} and figure \ref{fig.chlor_use}.

 |Sacramento Valley| San Joaquin Valley |
 |:-------|:------------|